QIN2DIM/hcaptcha-challenger/docs/README.md

 ### Quickstart

-This is an hCaptcha challenge automation.
-It demonstrates how to interact with hCaptcha elements using the agent's robotic arm interface.
+This document describes an automation approach for handling hCaptcha challenges, illustrating how to effectively interact with hCaptcha elements via the agent's robotic arm interface.

-It's worth noting that the Agent only manipulates web pages through the Page object.
-Therefore, the Agent can run on any "patcher" built on playwright.
-In other words, any browser that playwright can launch can be used to run the Agent in this manner.
+It is important to emphasize that the Agent interacts exclusively with web pages through the Page object.
+Consequently, the Agent can operate seamlessly on any platform or "patcher" built upon Playwright.
+In practical terms, this means that any browser supported and launched by Playwright can be utilized to execute the Agent using this approach.

 ```python
 import asyncio